awsdocs/amazon-transcribe-developer-guide/doc_source/batch-filter-unwanted.md

 ## API<a name="batch-filter-api"></a>

 **To filter a batch transcription \(API\)**
-+  In the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation, specify the following:
++ For the [StartTranscriptionJob](API_StartTranscriptionJob.md) API, specify the following:

   1. For `TranscriptionJobName`, specify a name unique to your AWS account\.

   1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your media file and the language of your vocabulary filter\.

-  1. In the `MediaFileUri` parameter of the `Media` object, specify the Amazon S3 location of the audio file or video file that you want to transcribe\.
+  1. For the `MediaFileUri` parameter of the `Media` object, specify the Amazon S3 location of the audio file or video file that you want to transcribe\.

   1. For the `VocabularyFilterName` parameter, specify the name of your vocabulary filter\.